Get Connected

 Longhorn TIES and the Neurodiversity Leadership Council

-Longhorn TIES (Transition, Inclusion, Empower, Success) program within New Student Services coordinates and facilitates neurodiversity initiatives at UT.
+Longhorn TIES (Transition, Illuminate, Empower, Success) program within New Student Services coordinates and facilitates neurodiversity initiatives at UT.
 Longhorn TIES seeks to enhance the student experience for those who identify as neurodivergent through advocacy, connections and training, starting with the New Student Orientation process and continuing throughout the student’s tenure at the university.

 Disability and Access